falcon-computing/genome-release/deploy/aws/scripts/README.md

 used to generate the VCF file using HaplotypeCaller method.

 In each step, log files are posted in /local/NA12878.
 Once the script completes its tasks, a message is sent out with a brief summary of the results.
-The logs are compressed and sent to /genome/Logs/ for records.
+The logs are compressed and sent to /genome/Logs/YourInstance/ for records.

+The other script runbenchmark.sh follows a similar procedure.
+But this time, it processes different samples and generates results separately.
+The command is executed as follows:

+    [centos@ip-123-45-67-890 /local ]$ nohup ./runbenchmark.sh  m4.10x aws /genome/Logs/m4.10x/ 0

+In the example above, the log file is posted at /genome/Logs/m4.10x/